 Aide informatique / avec Internet

 This is a space dedicated to helping people connect to nature and re-connect to themselves.
 It is a small 5+ acre area where medicinal herbs are grown and wild-crafted, a vegetable garden and a culinary herb garden is grown that provides for the house and whose products are used to produce value added products for the farmer's market, as well as herbs grown on a large scale to produce herbal botanicals, and medicinals for health and wellness in the wise woman tradition.
 As a trained therapeutic herbalist you would have the opportunity to learn about plants and their abilities, as well as how to prepare basic herbal medicines for your own use.
-As a master tofu maker you can learn how to make delicious vegan bean curd in the traditional Japanese style.
-As a bhakti-yoga practitioner who has been teaching mantra meditation for over thirty years you would get the opportunity to dive deeper into your own spirituality and learn different techniques for stress relief.
+I am a master tofu maker, offering you the chance to learn how to make delicious vegan bean curd in the traditional Japanese style.
+As a bhakti-yoga practitioner who has been teaching mantra meditation for over thirty years you would get the opportunity to dive deeper into your own spirituality and learn different techniques for stress relief and conscious raising.
+We offer an immersion programme for those staying a month or longer, with the opportunity to learn and practice mantra meditation as well as learn about Sanantan-dharma.
 I have an extensive library on Vedic literature (think Bhagavad-Gita), and we run workshops and classes off and on throughout the year, as well as work with another local organic farm and retreat centre to offer programmes to the youth that attend the summer retreats there.
 There will be plenty of opportunities to meet interesting people from all around the country and world who are part of it's larger spiritual community.

-Help will be needed in the construction and development of an educational herb garden and pollinator gardens.
-We also need help creating tall raised beds for vegetables, possible electric fencing around the vegetable garden and clearing space for larger herbal planting, including weed whacking and pulling out deep roots.
+Help will be needed in the completion of an educational herb garden and pollinator gardens.
+We also need help creating tall raised beds for vegetables, fencing around the vegetable garden, (possible electric), and clearing space for larger herbal planting, including weed whacking and pulling out deep roots.
 Help is also needed propagating seeds and young plants, transplanting, putting in drip irrigation and laying stone/ brick paths a patio and other areas of decorative stone work to create areas of peaceful reflection and meditation.
 Carpentry/ wood working would be very useful to help create garden benches and tables to place in different spots as well as repair work on the sheds.
-Looking for some expertise in building adobe ovens and laying cement pads.
+An adobe oven is also planned for this year, so some expertise in building one would be welcomed as well as laying cement pads.
 Help fixing things around the house if they need fixing would also be useful.
-We are open to supporting your own personal project for people staying longer than 2 weeks, if it addresses an issue or improves the beauty of the property.
+For people staying longer than 2 weeks, we are open to supporting your own personal project, if it addresses an issue or improves the beauty of the property.
 This is a brief overview of some of the things that will need to be done and when:

-Mid-Late March-Early May Starting seedlings, de-winterizing and prepping the ground, building raised beds, starting the early projects, i.e. planting trees and shrubs for a pollinator garden.
+Early March-Early May Starting seedlings, de-winterizing and prepping the ground, building raised beds, starting the early projects, i.e. planting trees and shrubs.

-Late May-July Getting plants into the ground: Herb garden and vegetable garden, clearing land for bulk herb planting.
+Late May-July Getting plants into the ground: Herb garden and vegetable garden, clearing land for bulk herb planting, weeding.

 Late October-November Canning and preserving late harvests.
 Planting cover crops, getting the Farm ready for winter.

-We can provide a guest room with two single twin beds with linen and towels provided.
-Access to a full bathroom on the same level with washer and dryer available for use.
+We can provide a guest room with two single twin beds, linen and towels.
+Access to a full bathroom on the same level.
+Washer and dryer, access to a fully stocked kitchen.
 A party of two will share the same room.
 If you are traveling alone you may be sharing the guest room with a member of the same gender.

-Breakfast (a selection of cereals, milks, bread, shakes, etc.) and dinner is offered.
-The kitchen is available to make your own lunch we will provide fresh vegetables, grains and other other produce that you can use.
+Breakfast you will need to get your own, (a selection of cereals, milks, bread, shakes, etc. will be made available) and lunch is offered usually soup or pasta.
+The kitchen is available to make your own dinner.
+We will provide fresh vegetables, grains and other produce that you can use.

 Our place lies in a valley between two mountain ranges in central Pennsylvania.
 The county has its own unique culture and some interesting tourist attractions including a beautifully restored covered bridge which is just a few miles from us which is, along with the local creek, a popular swimming hole in the summer.
 We are an hour from Harrisburg, the capitol of Pennsylvania, an hour from State College the main campus of Pennsylvania State University with a number of small rural towns and villages in between.
 There is NO public transportation between the small towns and villages here, but there are buses and trains that run in State College and Harrisburg.
 There are plenty of opportunities to go on nature walks and hikes, check out the local wineries, breweries, and other local businesses including the number of Amish folk that live in the area.
 We are five minutes from An Eco Farm and Sanctuary that runs the only "Ahimsa" USDA grade A dairy, in the country.
 There is also a prominent spiritual community which hosts a number of festivals throughout the year which are open to the public.
-They have a great yoga studio, as well as beautiful paths for creek for walks and 250 acres of forest all of which we will have access to, depending on their Covid protocols.
+There are beautiful paths for creek walks and 250 acres of forest all of which we will have access to, depending on the current Covid protocols.

 Accès Internet limité